 The Iron Condor trading pattern requires four different trades to occur.
 The first and second trades would be selling a lower strike out-of-the-money put and then placing a even lower put.
 The third and fourth trades consist of selling a higher out-of-the-money call and then buying a high out-of-the-money call, as a result a net credit is created.

 In order to receive maximum profit when using this profit the asset must expire between the strikes and puts of our trades.
 While the maximum loss with this trading pattern occurs when the stock price of the asset falls equal too or below the lower strike of the put purchase, which would be the second trade we placed, or equal to the higher buy call, which is the last trade that we place.

 Max Profit= Net Gain Received – Commission Payments

 Max Loss = Call Price of 4th Trade – Sell Price of 2nd Trade – Net Gain Received + Commissions Paid

-When using this trading strategy there are two opportunities where this strategy would result in no loss or gain.
+When using this trading pattern there are two opportunities where this pattern would result in no loss or gain.
 The first would be when our 1st trade that we place is equivalent to the Net Gain Received.
 The second would be when our 3rd trade is added to our total Net Gain Received.